NikkiDao/citiBike_Tableau/README.md

 # citiBike_Tableau

 Where do Citi Bikers ride?
 When do they ride?
 Which stations are most popular?
 What days of the week are most rides taken on?
+What happened in March?

 I invite you to follow along as I discover the answers to these questions and more.
 This data is provided according to the Citi Bike Data Use Policy.